-LWsystems releases the current development roadmap for Benno MailArchiv.
-For the coming year, numerous innovations and extensions are on the agenda, culminating in the release of the Benno MailArchiv Enterprise Edition in Q4/2016.
+LWsystems publishes the current development roadmap for Benno MailArchiv.
+For the coming year numerous innovations and extensions are on the agenda, culminating in Q4/2016 with the release of Benno MailArchiv Enterprise Edition culminate.

 The key highlights for 2016 at a glance: